huntma/macromouse/README.md

-# macromouse
+# macromouse: a micromouse

-by Christine, Eric, and Hunt.
+by Hunt Ma

+Code and other materials for my micromouse.
+Built with help from Ucla IEEE.